Multi-scale time-resolved electron diffraction: A case study in moir\'e materials: Discussion and Conclusion

-This work has presented new, dramatic advantages of an integrating direct electron detector with high dynamic range and fast frame rate for structural dynamics data acquisition.
-We are able to resolve for the first time in UED the ultrafast response of a $10 \ \mathrm{nm}$ periodic moir\'e superlattice, and to track the $\mathrm{ms}$ long thermal relaxation of the $\mathrm{WSe}_2/\mathrm{MoSe}_2$ bilayer following ultrafast excitation.
-Future experiments plan to apply this technique to investigate the effects of interlayer interactions on thermal transport in two ways: by measuring the dependence of transverse relaxation on bilayer twist angle \cite{wang2021diffusivity}, and by tuning pump photon energy to resonantly excite a specific monolayer in the heterosctructure.
 A natural extension of our pulse-picking technique is to utilize a commercially available femtosecond GHz oscillator and fast pulse picker to achieve nanosecond pulse selection precision prior to the amplification stage.
 Such a system, when coupled with a delay stage to cover the range $< 1 \ \mathrm{ns}$, would provide seamless delay capability from femtoseconds to seconds with femtosecond resolution.
-The next generation EMPAD increases the frame rate to $10 \ \mathrm{kHz}$ \cite{philipp2022very}, which raises the maximum lock-in detection frequency.
-Our results suggest that lock-in frequencies above $1 \ \mathrm{kHz}$, while unnecessary for our system in micro-diffraction mode, have the potential to significantly improve signal-to-noise in experiments that involve large bunch charges of $10^5$ electrons or more, and in high-flux x-ray experiments with free electron laser sources.
-Measuring the transverse relaxation time of the bilayer, we are the first to demonstrate an experimental method for unambiguously defining the sample-dependent optimal repetition-rate for ultrafast stroboscopic data collection.
-Our results highlight the need for pump-probe modalities that can access multiple time and intensity scales when investigating the rich, multi-scale physics of 2D quantum materials.
+Measuring the transverse relaxation time of the bilayer, we demonstrate an experimental method for unambiguously defining the sample-dependent optimal repetition-rate for ultrafast stroboscopic data collection.
+Our results highlight the need for pump--probe modalities that can access multiple time and intensity scales when investigating the rich, multi-scale physics of 2D quantum materials.